Operator-induced structural variable selection for identifying materials genes: The OIS framework

 It is also common in practice that one may only want to select $k$ descriptors for easy interpretation, such as $k \leq 5$.
 If the cardinality of the selected descriptors $\bm{X}^\star$ is greater than $k$, then an $\ell_0$-penalized regression may be used to choose the best $k$ descriptors.

-We allow user-specified options for these considerations when implementing the proposed method iBART, summarized in Algorithm~\ref{alg:ibart}.
-The default settings are specified as follows, which will be used in our experiments.
-We use the BART-G.SE thresholding variable selection procedure implemented in the \texttt{R} package \texttt{bartMachine} \citep{bartMachine} to perform nonparametric variable selection for Step 1(a) in PAN and use LASSO implemented in the \texttt{R} package \texttt{glmnet} \citep{glmnet} to perform parametric variable selection for Step 2 in PAN.
-For BART-G.SE, we set the number of trees to 20, the number of burn-in samples to 10,000, the number of posterior samples to 5,000, the number of permutations of the response to 50, and the rest of the parameters to the default values.
-We choose the penalty term $\lambda$ in LASSO via 10-fold cross validation and set the other parameters to the default values.
+We allow user-specified options for these considerations when implementing iBART, summarized in Algorithm~\ref{alg:ibart}; an \texttt{R} package for iBART is available at \url{https://github.com/mattsheng/iBART}.
+The following default settings will be used in our experiments.
+We use the BART-G.SE thresholding variable selection procedure implemented in the \texttt{R} package \texttt{bartMachine} to perform nonparametric variable selection for Step 1(a) in PAN and use LASSO implemented in the \texttt{R} package \texttt{glmnet} to perform parametric variable selection for Step 2 in PAN.
+For BART-G.SE, we set the number of trees to 20 that is recommended by~\cite{bleich2014}, the number of burn-in samples to 10,000, the number of posterior samples to 5,000, the number of permutations of the response to 50, and the rest of the parameters to the default values.
+With these values, our Markov chain Monte Carlo (MCMC) runs appear to have reached a sufficient number of iterations in our experiments.
+We choose the penalty term $\lambda$ in LASSO by minimizing the mean squared error loss through a 10-fold cross-validation procedure and set the other parameters to the default values.
+Unreported results using real data indicate that other tuning methods to debias LASSO yield similar performance.
 The algorithm terminates if the composition complexity $M$ reaches $M_{\max} = 4$ or the maximum absolute correlation $|\rho|$ reaches $\rho_{\max} = 0.95$, whichever occurs first.
+Setting $M_{\max}$ to 4 appears sufficient for the considered materials GWAS application as descriptors with more complexity become challenging to interpret.